Kimhyewon0621/UniTime-Solver/README.md

 Testing JUnit 5

 ## Installation Instructions
-1. Environment Requirements
+1. Check Environment Requirements
-   Java Development Kit (JDK) 17 or higher
+> Ensure **Java Development Kit (JDK) 17 or higher** is installed on your system to build and run the project.
 2. Clone Repository
+> Use Git to clone the project repository to your local machine
 3. Build Project
-   .jar File
+> Use the Gradle Wrapper to build the project and create the executable **`.jar` file**.

 ## Usage Examples
 1. Launching the Application